Amy's Upcycled Wedding Dress

 Designing a making your own wedding dress IS by any means a huge challenge to pull off.
-Particularly if you don't have access to a skilled seamstress who is able to assist with those difficult areas and, especially if you have never made anything really challenging before.
-But, for all but the faint hearted, who are handy with a sewing machine, and who chose the right types of materials to work with, it is absolutely doable – something that I will address in a later post if you are interested?
+Particularly if you don't have access to a skilled seamstress who can assist with those difficult areas and, especially if you have never made anything really challenging before.
+However, it is not entirely impossible to acheive if you set you heart to it and know your way around a sewing machine; and, like Amy, if you understand and chose the right types of materials to work with, it is absolutely doable – something that I will address in a later post if you are interested?
 So do drop me a line by email to say ”I’m up for this”.

 Amy reached out to ask for help with her wedding dress that she had made for herself.
 As I suspected, she was uncertain how to tackle a few areas but her ideas and execution so far was commendable.
 Well, naturally, with my background as a fashion tutor, I look at everything from a teacher/student perspective but, with a fondness for helping others to achieve their goal.
 I know firsthand the passion, love and patience behind any lovingly made garment – and here is a student who passionately wants to learn and deepen their skill level – so I said 'Yes to the Dress'.

 My journey began with my Granny’s wedding dress which she had given to me when I was studying historical fashion at secondary school and I was determined to use its beautiful lace.

 Designing my upcycled wedding dress project took several attempts on paper and it wasn’t until we were relaxing on holiday in India, and my [now] husband commissioned a bespoke jacket, that my plans began falling into place – (deciding on the jacket style and fabric was a marathon in itself... as since he wears a suit to work every day, he wanted something super special for his big day and they certainly delivered!).